-Name of School/Academy/AP Child Protection & Safeguarding Flow Chart 'What to do if you are worried a child is being abused, at risk of harm or neglect'
+Clarborough Primary School Child Protection & Safeguarding Flow Chart 'What to do if you are worried a child is being abused, at risk of harm or neglect'.

-Actions where there are concerns about a child's welfare in and outside of school
+Actions where there are concerns about a child's welfare in and outside of school.

-Be alert to signs of abuse, question unusual behaviour or changes to presentation.
+• Be alert to signs of abuse, question unusual behaviour or changes to presentation.

-Where a child discloses abuse, neglect, sexual violence, or sexual harassment
+Where a child discloses abuse, neglect, sexual violence, sexual harassment, online harm.

-- Listen to what they say, keep calm, reassure they are right to tell, and you will take action to help keep them safe. - Inform them you need to share the information and what you are going to do next - Do not promise confidentiality, you will need to share/ report the information to appropriate services. - DO NOT DELAY, take any immediate necessary action to protect the child and ensure the Designated Safeguarding Lead is informed or member of SLT in the DSL's absence.
+- Listen to what they say, keep calm, reassure they are right to tell, and you will take action to help keep them safe. - Inform them you need to share the information and what you are going to do next. - Do not promise confidentiality, you will need to share/ report the information to appropriate services. - DO NOT DELAY, take any immediate necessary action to protect the child and ensure the Designated Safeguarding Lead is informed or member of SLT in the